epec254/coredatalibrary/README.md

 3. Define the views through a set of Property List (plist) files.
 4. Customize as needed.

-The template will give you a customizable Plain-Style TableView? that displays all entities of a given type.
-Each row of this table, upon selection, will display a customizable Grouped-Style TableView? for the object at the row.
+The template will give you a customizable Plain-Style TableView that displays all entities of a given type.
+Each row of this table, upon selection, will display a customizable Grouped-Style TableView for the object at the row.
 Upon selecting a row, you will be presented with a view that allows you to make changes to that value.

 * CoreDataLibrary was developed with XCode 3.2.1 and tested on iPhone OS 3.1.3.
 * We welcome (and encourage) bug reports, feedback, comments, complaints, etc. You can submit through the issues tracker, as well as viewing existing bug/enhancement requests.
 I still consider this code (and the accompanying documentation) to be beta quality, so any feedback would be awesome.